yacs/yacs/readme.txt

 Permissions:
    YACS has to write to any PHP script (for example, during the update process), and to other places as well (for example, to write configuration files).
-   It is assumed that the web daemon properly impersonates you FTP account, or that you have the ability to alter your directory permissions.
+   It is assumed that the web daemon properly impersonates your FTP account, or that you have the ability to alter your directory permissions.
    Sample instructions are provided below to fix common permission issues.
    Also, you may be in trouble with servers running in safe mode.